 - 1/4 cup freshly ground black pepper

-- Trim the pork belly into a neat rectangle.
-Salt it heavily on both sides, massaging the salt into the meat.
+Trim the pork belly into a neat rectangle.
+Salt it on both sides, massaging the salt into the meat.
 Put the salted belly into a plastic bag and seal it.
-Store in the fridge for 2 days.
+Store in the fridge for 3 to 5 days.
 Flip the belly twice a day.

 - Remove the cured belly and rinse quickly under cold water.
 Pat dry and place on a wire rack in a breezy place for an hour.
 Coat liberally with the black pepper and roll tightly.
 Tie off tightly, and then net with sausage netting.

-- Hang in your smoker and smoke for 4-6 hours at 250 degrees — you want the interior of the bacon to be at least 140 degrees, and 150 degrees is better.
+Hang in your smoker and smoke for 4 to 6 hours at 225°F -- you want the interior of the bacon to be at least 140°F, and 150°F is better.
 What wood you choose is up to you; I use oak or pecan.
 Use or freeze within 10 days.